JarekSopinski/TIL/CSS/Misc/BEM_naming_convention.md

 ### Classes categories

 1. Blocks: main, first-level classes.
 They are equal, independent and reusable.
 Examples: ".container", ".main-menu".
 2. Elements: classes that are semantically tied to blocks.
 They define elements within block and have no standalone meaning.
-Element's name is built by addind its name to a block's name and separating it with two underscores (__).
+Element's name is built by adding its name to a block's name and separating it with two underscores (__).
 Examples: ".container__item", ".main-menu__fancy-button".
 3. Modifiers: they are semantically tied to blocks or elements and can modify their appearance, behavior or state.
-Modifier's name is built by addind its name to a block's or element's name and separating it with two dashes (--).
+Modifier's name is built by adding its name to a block's or element's name and separating it with two dashes (--).
 Examples: "container__item--visible", ".main-menu__fancy-button--red".

 ### Example

 	<div class="container">
 		<button class="container__button"></button>
-		<button class="container__button button--red"></button>
+		<button class="container__button container__button--red"></button>
-		<button class="container__button button--black"></button>
+		<button class="container__button container__button--black"></button>
 	</div>

 ### Notes